rphilipzhang/AI-PhD-S26/Notes/AI-Generated/7-DRL.md

 ## 11. Reinforcement Learning for Large Language Models

 One of the most impactful applications of modern deep RL—and of PPO in particular—is in the **post-training of large language models (LLMs)**.
-Reinforcement learning from human feedback (RLHF) has become a central technique for aligning LLMs with human preferences, addressing issues of safety, helpfulness, and instruction-following that supervised training alone cannot fully resolve [22, 23].
+Reinforcement learning from human feedback (RLHF) has become a central technique for aligning LLMs with human preferences, addressing issues of safety, helpfulness, and instruction-following that supervised training alone cannot fully resolve [22, 23] (see [26] for an accessible illustrated tutorial and [29] for a hands-on short course).

 ### 11.1.
 The LLM Training Pipeline